jorygeerts/fab-phab-ninja/README.md

 ## Trying it out
 To try it out, you need Java 1.7 and Maven 3.1.
 If you have those:
- - Change src/main/java/controllers/PhotoController.java#L29 to point to a directory with pictures on your PC
+ - Change "photo_root" in "application.conf" to point to a directory with pictures on your PC
  - mvn clean install
  - mvn ninja:run